pemellquist/skypunch/README.md

 Skypunch Database
 -----------------
 At the core of skypunch are the database tables which the skypunch daeamon uses to monitor targets and inform notifiers.
-The details for these tables can be found in skypunch.sql.
+The details for these tables can be found in *skypunch.sql* <br><br>

-    Target Table
+**targets Table** <br>
 Each row in the table defines details of how to monitor each target including:
 1. URL of system to be monitored
 2. HTTP Method to use
 3. The type of HTTP authentication to use ( NONE, BASIC, OPENSTACK )
 4. The frequency of monitoring  ( as frequent as once a second )
 5. A timeout to fail on
 6. The expected result for 'success'

 Each row in the table also defines results for monitoring of each target
 1. The last last status (PASS, FAIL)
 2. Timestamp of last monitor
 3. A detailed description of a failure
 4. statistics on success and failures

-    Notifier Table
+**notifiers Table** <br>
 Each row within the notifier table defines someone, or system, to be notified upon a failure or success.
 1. The type of notification ( SMTP, Tweet, etc )
 2. Notification specific parameters ( email address and parameters)

 Installing and Running Skypunch